-I’m super excited to finally share this recipe!
+I’m super excited to share this recipe finally!
 Introducing vegan cheese slices that have a rich cheesy flavor and are insanely creamy!
 Perfect for burgers, grilled cheeses, sandwiches, pizza, bakes, and more!

 After releasing the recipe for Fermented Tofu, many of you asked if it could be used to make vegan cheeses.
 The answer is yes!